Armageddon Dildos: History

 In May 1994, the band went to Chicago to record the album Lost with producer Keith "Fluffy" Auerbach.
 The album featured guitar work by Skatenigs guitarist Mat Mitchell and percussion by Felix Miklik of Hip Deep Trilogy and Drag.
 Commenting on the Chicago recording session, Kanka said "we got what we came for, an American sound."
 The album made an appearance on the CMJ RPM charts, peaking at #21.
 Lost and the album single "Too Far To Suicide" would be the band's last releases on Sire.

 The band released a couple of singles, "Unite" and "We Are What We Are," before landing a deal with Bertelsmann Music Group in 1997.
-Under BMG, the group released a new album, Speed, and two singles.
+Under BMG, the group released a new album, Speed, and two singles, produced by Andy Gill and mixed by Bob Kraushaar.
+For "Unite" and Speed, the band brought on UK drummer Steve "Vom" Ritchie, former member of Doctor and the Medics.
 The duo closed out the 1990s with the album Re:Match and a remix maxi of "East West" as Eastwest 2000, both released by Zoth Ommog.

 In 2000, Krause left the group leaving Kanka to continue on his own.
 In the early 2000s, Kanka released a pair of Armageddon Dildos albums on Ausfahrt/Electric Blue, Morgengrauen in 2003 and Sangreal in 2005.

 In April 2007 the band embarked on a US tour, marking the band's first live dates in North America in more than a decade.

 In 2011, Armageddon Dildos signed with Alfa Matrix and released their first album in six years: Untergrund.
 On Untergrund, Kanka worked with producer Mattias Black, as well as musicians Rene Nowotny and Ulf Häusgen and Kanka's daughter Denise (aka Malin) on guest vocals.

 After several more years, the band released the single "Herbstzeitlose" in 2018, followed by the single "Heut Nacht" and album Dystopia in 2020.

+In 2021, the band joined former label mates, Orange Sector, to co-release a single, "War of the Religions".
+"War of the Religions" reached #8 on the German Alternative Charts (DAC).

+In 2022, Kanka joined with Martin Bodewell of Orange Sector to form a side project named Kanka Bodewell.
+The duo released two albums, Herzblut in 2022 and Stroboscope in 2024.